Mexico City GP: Max Verstappen tops tight Practice Two from Lando Norris with Lewis Hamilton seventh

 "We'll continue to try and improve, but it's a good start."

-But he did at the same time also warn: "To challenge the Red Bull I think is going to be tough around here."
+But he did at the same time also warn: "There's stuff to improve from my driving, little things here and there, but to challenge the Red Bull I think is going to be tough around here."

 Mexico City GP Practice Two Timesheet